Mid-Season Invitational: 2025

 It was announced during the broadcast of the 2024 League of Legends World Championship final that MSI would take place in Canada in 2025, marking the country's first hosting of an international League of Legends competition.
 Vancouver was announced as the host city on 8 January 2025, with the Pacific Coliseum as the main venue.
 From this edition onwards, the team representing the winning region at the First Stand Tournament would give its region's two qualified teams a bye to the Bracket Stage.
 Since Hanwha Life Esports won the inaugural edition, the LCK would get two automatic byes to the Bracket Stage, skipping the Play-in Stage entirely.

 All games of the tournament were best-of-fives and were played at the Pacific Coliseum.
 Out of the 19 best-of-five series played, nine (9) reached a fifth and deciding game, setting the record for the most number of Game 5s in any international League of Legends competition, surpassing the six (6) Game 5s during the 2021 League of Legends World Championship.
 The tournament was also the first edition of the tournament to feature the Fearless Draft format, where teams cannot pick a champion that they've already played in a series, even if the opposing team already picked that champion.

-The final was played on 12 July 2025 between defending MSI champions Gen.G and defending world champions T1, both from the League of Legends Champions Korea (LCK), a rematch of the upper bracket final between the two teams.
+The final was played on 12 July 2025 between defending champions Gen.G and the two-time reigning world champions T1, both from the League of Legends Champions Korea (LCK), a rematch of the upper bracket final between the two teams.
 Gen.G won the series, 3–2, becoming the third team to win back-to-back MSI titles after T1 (then-SK Telecom T1) in 2016 and 2017, and Royal Never Give Up in 2021 and 2022.
 With the victory, Gen.G also qualified for the 2025 League of Legends World Championship provided it reaches the playoffs of the 2025 LCK season, which was certified on 23 July 2025.